During the spring 2017 semester, the Global Café will focus on

 ACD 304

 Reflective Structured Dialogue has been successfully employed to help individuals, groups, organizations and communities address such deeply divisive issues as immigration; diversity; and the Israeli-Palestinian conflict, among others.
 This workshop will provide Avery Point faculty and staff a chance to speak with an Essential Partners practitioner about the possible uses and applications of the model in our classrooms, across programs, and through our community engagement activities.
-For more than 25 years, Essential Partners has been a leader nationally and internationally, helping communities and organizations develop trust that underlies constructive engagement toward creative solutions.
-In the face of identity-related stresses and strains, their approach helps communities heal by:
+For more than 25 years,

 • Strengthening individual and community resilience to engage differences respectfully.